WorkTime is a great addition to your business

 Pareto’s 80/20 principle states that 80% of the outcome is caused by 20% efforts.
 WorkTime applies this powerful principle by limiting expenses on those 80% activities that are not generating enough income for a business.
 Your company saves 30 of 1,000 salaries minimum with WorkTime

 #3.
 WorkTime helps to identify the overall productivity issues.

 Productivity is the keystone of every company success.
 But not many businesses measure employees performance and improve it on a constant basis.

 WorkTime can help to identify the following productivity issues:

-- Poor work-life balance.
+- Poor work-life balance

 You may suppose, that this could turn into a kind of micromanagement.
 Not necessary if use WorkTime wisely:

 - address productivity issues and work them out with employee individually.
-Such approach allows every employee to be heard, understood and have a chance to improve the situation.
+Such an approach allows every employee to be heard, understood and have a chance to improve the situation.
 Therefore employees will respect your managers even more.

 Try Our Employee Monitoring Software!